masaccio/picow_day_clock/README.md

 Tests for the core clock functionality and error handling is largely complete through some very basic mocking of the Pico SDK.
 The [code](tests/mock.c) for the mocking is by no means complete and is just the very minimum required to make the clock function and generate errors that might occur such as DNS timeouts.

-The tests run on the host and assume Clang is available. **Windows hosts are unsupported for testing** as the host implementation of `time_t` is incompatible with the NTP implementation which assumes uses timestamps starting in 1900 which requires 64-bit.
+The tests run on the host and assume Clang is available. **Windows hosts are unsupported for testing** as the host implementation of `time_t` is incompatible with the NTP implementation which assumes uses timestamps starting in 1900 and in turn this requires 64-bit `time_t`.

 Automated CI is provided by [GitHub runners](.github/workflows/build.yml).